LightwheelAI/leisaac/README.md

 Collected teleoperation data is stored in HDF5 format in the specified directory.
 We provide a script to convert HDF5 data to the LeRobot Dataset format.
 Only successful episode will be converted.

+>[!NOTE]
-**Note:** This script depends on the LeRobot runtime environment.
+> This script depends on the LeRobot runtime environment.
 We recommend using a separate Conda environment for LeRobot—see the official [LeRobot repo](https://github.com/huggingface/lerobot?tab=readme-ov-file#installation) for installation instructions.

 You can modify the parameters in the script and run the following command: